Svalbard: Post-war

 Longyearbyen remained purely a company town until 1989 when utilities, culture, and education was separated into Svalbard Samfunnsdrift.
 In 1993, it was sold to the national government and the University Centre was established.
 Through the 1990s, tourism increased and the town developed an economy independent of Store Norske and mining.
 Longyearbyen was incorporated on 1 January 2002, adopting a community council.

+On 30 June 2025 the Mine 7, the last Norwegian coal mine in Svalbard, was closed, though the mine in Barentsburg continued operation.

 Population

 Demographics

-In 2016, Svalbard had a population of 2,667 of which 423 were Russian and Ukrainian, 10 Polish, and 322 non-Norwegians living in Norwegian settlements.
+In 2016, Svalbard had a population of 2,667, of which 423 were Russian and Ukrainian, 10 Polish, and 322 other non-Norwegians living in Norwegian settlements.
 The largest non-Norwegian groups in Longyearbyen in 2005 were from Russia, Ukraine, Poland, Germany, Sweden, Denmark, and Thailand.

+In mid-2023, there were 3,094 inhabitants on Spitsbergen, including 2,465 at Longyearbyen, 130 at Ny-Ålesund, and 10 (Polish) at the Hornsund (Isbjørnhamna) research station; there were 440 Russians at Barentsburg and some 50 at Pyramiden.
+There were no inhabitants on the other islands except for nine at the meteorological station on Bear Island (at Herwighamna) and four at the one on Hopen.

+As of January 2025, there were 1691 Norwegians and 865 non-Norwegians living in Longyearbyen and Ny-Ålesund; there were 297 residents of Barentsburg and Pyramiden; and there were 10 residents of Hornsund.

 Settlements

-Longyearbyen is the largest settlement on the archipelago, the seat of the governor and the only incorporated town.
-The town features a hospital, primary and secondary school, university, sports center with a swimming pool, library, culture center, cinema, bus transport, hotels, a bank, and several museums.
+Longyearbyen is the largest settlement on the archipelago; it is the seat of the governor and the only incorporated town.
+The town features an airport, hospital, primary and secondary school, university, sports center with a swimming pool, library, culture center, cinema, bus transport, hotels, a bank, and several museums.
 The newspaper Svalbardposten is published weekly.
-Very little mining activity remains at Longyearbyen; coal mines at Sveagruva and Luckerfjellet suspended operations in 2017 and were closed permanently in 2020.
+Very little mining activity remains at Longyearbyen; coal mines at Sveagruva and Lunckefjellet suspended operations in 2017 and were closed permanently in 2020.

 Ny-Ålesund is a permanent research settlement in the northwest of Spitsbergen and the northernmost functional civilian settlement in the world.
 Formerly a mining town, it is still a company town operated by the Norwegian state-owned Kings Bay company.
 While some tourism to the outpost is permitted, Norwegian authorities limit access to minimize impact on scientific work.
 Ny-Ålesund has a winter population of 35 and a summer population of 180.
-The Norwegian Meteorological Institute has outposts at Bjørnøya and Hopen, with ten and four inhabitants, respectively.
+The Norwegian Meteorological Institute has outposts at Bjørnøya and Hopen, with nine and four inhabitants respectively.
 Both can also house temporary research staff.
 Poland operates the Polish Polar Station at Hornsund, with ten permanent residents.

-The Soviet mining settlement of Pyramiden was abandoned in 1998, leaving Barentsburg as the only permanently inhabited Russian settlement.
+The Russian (formerly Soviet) mining settlement of Pyramiden was abandoned in 1998, leaving Barentsburg as the only permanently inhabited Russian settlement.
 It is a company town: all facilities are owned by Arktikugol, which operates a coal mine.
 In addition to the mining facilities, Arktikugol has opened a hotel and souvenir shop, catering to tourists taking day trips or hikes from Longyearbyen.